 - if you applied by 25 January 2023, you should have all your offers by 18 May 2023

 - if you missed the UCAS January deadline, but applied by 30 June 2023, you should hear back by 12 July 2023

 If you don’t hear back from a university by any of the relevant deadlines, your choice will be automatically unsuccessful.

 If you applied late – after the UCAS deadline – and are wondering what effect this might have on your application, why not read our blog?

 What are the different types of university offer?

-You may have been checking the progress of your applications in UCAS Track or received an alert from UCAS telling you they’ve been updated.
-Either way, let’s take a look at the types of offer you could receive:
+You may have been checking the progress of your applications or received an alert from UCAS telling you they’ve been updated.
+Either way, let’s take a look at the types of offers you could receive: